Identification

 +46 8 33 12 31

-National advisory body/Poison Centre
+National advisory body/ Poison Centre

 +7 343 229 98 57

-Detailed component analysis, concentration ranges, and hazardous substance identification
+Chemical components, concentration ranges, and hazardous substance identification

 There are no ingredients present which, within the current knowledge of the supplier and in the concentrations applicable, are classified as hazardous to health or the environment and hence require reporting in this section.

-Emergency First Aid Measures
+First Aid Measures

-Critical first aid procedures for chemical exposure incidents and medical emergencies
+Emergency procedures for chemical exposure incidents

-May give off gas, vapour or dust that is very irritating or corrosive to the respiratory system.
+Symptoms: May give off gas, vapour or dust that is very irritating or corrosive to the respiratory system.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
 Exposure to decomposition products may cause a health hazard.
 Serious effects may be delayed following exposure.
-Adverse symptoms may include: wheezing and breathing difficulties, asthma.
+Adverse symptoms may include wheezing and breathing difficulties, asthma.

 Get medical attention immediately.
 Call a poison center or physician.
 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
 Chemical burns must be treated promptly by a physician.
 In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.